Silca Impero Ultimate Review

 The soft and flexible material molds to the shape most bicycle frame tubing shapes and sizes, providing a stable fit on a wide range of frames.
 The Impero is heavier than the other frame pumps we tested, but we feel that the retention system benefits of the Impero make up for the 42g weight increase over the Zefal HPX.

 The Impero has proven to be a reliable companion for long road rides and gravel adventures on the cross bike.
 We had no issues with durability during testing.
 The slip-on chuck became a bit easier to press on the valve as it wore in from use, but the seal remained secure.
 The all aluminum construction makes for a sturdy, long-lasting pump.
 The Impero also scores points for being completely rebuildable internally.
 The leather washer can be replaced as well as the slip-on chuck internals as they wear over time.

-This Top Pick winner is the expensive pump we have tested, with a price tag of $165.
+This Top Pick winner is the expensive pump we have tested.
 Despite this, we would argue that it is an excellent value.
 We have old Silca Super Pista floor pumps in our home shops that predate every other piece of equipment we own by 30 years.
 Silca pumps are expensive, but they last and keep on working almost indefinitely if you replace the leather washer and air chuck every few years.
 Sure you can get a frame pump for less than half the cost of the Impero, but the Impero will likely be the last frame pump you ever need to buy.

 The Silca Impero is made in the USA, using Alcoa aluminum and leather washers from Milan.
 No other frame pump on the market comes close to equaling the quality of the Impero.
 Best in class pumping performance and unrivaled frame interface and security set the Impero apart from competitors in both design and performance.
 Quality comes at a price, but this pump is guaranteed to not leave you stranded.